Uncover the secrets of Italian cuisine while travelling from Venice to Naples.

 A single supplement is available on this trip with exception of Days 5-6 (San Gimignano).
 If a single room becomes available at check-in for these nights, there may be the option for you to upgrade to a single room by paying the surcharge locally for these nights.

-There are some long travel days on this itinerary, particularly from Fossacesia to Alberobello (Day 9: 4 hours) and from Matera to Sorrento (Day 13:5 hours).
+There are some long travel days on this itinerary, particularly from Matera to Naples (5 hours).
 There will be stops to break up these journeys.
 Its also a great time to relax and get to know your fellow travellers.

 We use a mix of public and private transport for this trip.
 We still recommend that you pack lightly, so you can carry your luggage up and down hotel stairs, but you are welcome to use your preferred luggage style (backpack or suitcase).